 Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
 Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
-Contact your local department of driver licensing for more information.
+Please visit the website https://universalenroll.dhs.gov for more information.